neapsix/neapsix.github.io/content/posts/2022/20221003_Thin_Jails_From_Scratch.md

 Start a shell in the jail to check that the filesystems are present and mounted correctly.
 You shouldn't be able to edit files in the immutable part of the jail.
-You should in in the writable part.
+You should in the writable part.

 ```console
 # jexec 6